-In accordance with the statutory provisions, the remuneration of each individual member of the Management Board is disclosed in the Group Management Report under the section “Remuneration Report“ Management Board“.
+In accordance with the statutory provisions, the remuneration of each individual member of the Management Board is disclosed in the Group Management Report under the section “Remuneration Report – Management Board“.
 Moreover, this section includes explanations of the kind and structure of the remuneration of the Management Board as well as details on commitments in case of the termination of the contract of Management Board members.
-Reference is made to the detailed statements in the Group Management Report, which forms an integral part of this Corporate Governance Report.
+Reference is made to the detailed statements in the Group Management Report, which forms an integral part of this Declaration on Corporate Governance.

 Remuneration of the Supervisory Board

 The remuneration of the Supervisory Board is laid down in the Articles Of Association of PAION AG.
 Members of the Supervisory Board receive a basic remuneration and attendance fees in addition to the reimbursement of their expenses.
-Performance-related remuneration for the members of the Supervisory Board is currently not envisaged.
-The basic annual remuneration amounts to EUR 20,000 and the attendance fee to EUR 1,000.
-Meetings that are held in the form of conference calls are not taken into consideration in the calculation of the attendance fee.
+Performance-related remuneration for the members of the Supervisory Board is not envisaged.
+The basic annual remuneration amounts to EUR 20,000 and the attendance fee to EUR 1,000 per meeting.
+Conference calls that are held between the meetings are not taken into consideration in the calculation of the attendance fee.
 The Chairman of the Supervisory Board receives double and the vice-Chairman one and a half times the basic remuneration and attendance fee.
 The attendance fee is paid for a maximum of five meetings per year.
-The remuneration paid to each individual member of the Supervisory Board is presented in the Group Management Report in the section “Remuneration Report" Supervisory Board.
-Reference is made to the detailed statements in the Group Management Report, which at the same time form an integral part of this Corporate Governance Report.
-The members of the Supervisory Board did not receive any remuneration or compensation for services rendered individually, in particular consultancy and agency services, in the financial year 2018.
+The remuneration paid to each individual member of the Supervisory Board is presented in the Group Management Report in the section “Remuneration Report – Supervisory Board”.
+Reference is made to the detailed statements in the Group Management Report, which at the same time forms an integral part of this Declaration on Corporate Governance.
+The members of the Supervisory Board did not receive any remuneration or compensation for services rendered individually, in particular consultancy and agency services, in the financial year 2019.

 Share transactions by and shareholdings of the members of the Management Board and the Supervisory Board

-In accordance with Section 19 MAR, members of the Management Board, the Supervisory Board and persons associated with them are required to disclose the selling or buying of PAION AG shares if the value of the combined transactions reaches or exceeds EUR 5,000 in any calendar year.
-These transactions are published by PAION AG immediately on the company's website and notified to the Federal Financial Supervisory Authority.
-In fiscal year 2018, notifiable transactions were reported by Dr. Jürgen Beck on 10 January 2018 and on 16 August 2018.
-In fiscal year 2018, notifiable transactions were reported by Dr. Wolfgang Söhngen and Mr. Abdelghani Omari on 01 June 2018, and in fiscal year 2018, notifiable transactions were reported by Dr. Wolfgang Söhngen and Dr. Mariola Söhngen, as a person associated with Dr. Wolfgang Söhngen, on 31 August 2018.
+In accordance with Section 19 MAR, members of the Management Board, the Supervisory Board and persons associated with them are required to disclose the selling or buying of PAION AG shares if the value of the combined transactions reaches or exceeds EUR 20,000 in any calendar year.
+These transactions are published by PAION AG immediately on the company’s website and notified to the Federal Financial Supervisory Authority.
+In fiscal year 2019, no notifiable transactions were reported.

-As of 31 December 2018, Dr. Wolfgang Söhngen held 1.08% (690,063 voting rights) of the shares in PAION AG.
-This equity interest includes 0.01% (6,425 voting rights) of the shares in PAION AG that are held by Dres.
-Söhngen Beteiligungs GmbH, in which Dr. Wolfgang Söhngen holds 50%.
-As of 31 December 2018, Dr. Jürgen Beck held 0.02% (10,000 voting rights) of the shares in PAION AG.
-The remaining member of the Management Board, Mr. Abdelghani Omari, and the members of the Supervisory Board did not hold any shares in PAION AG as of 31 December 2018.
+As of 31 December 2019, Dr. Jürgen Beck held 0.02% (10,000 voting rights) of the shares in PAION AG.
+The remaining members of the Management Board, Dr. James Philips and Mr. Abdelghani Omari, and the members of the Supervisory Board did not hold any shares in PAION AG as of 31 December 2019.

 Share-based incentive systems

 PAION AG introduced the Stock Option Plans 2008, 2010, 2014, 2016 and 2018 as remuneration components with long-term incentives and risk characteristics.
 The Stock Option Plans allow for stock options to be granted to members of the Management Board as well as employees.
-The precise structure of the active plans as well as the options issued to date within the framework of these plans are presented in the notes to the Consolidated Financial Statements in section “Other Disclosures" under “Stock Option Plans".
-Furthermore, the explanations in the Group Management Report in the section “Remuneration Report "“ Management Board" contain statements on the value of the options granted to the members of the Management Board.
-Reference is made to the statements in the notes to the Consolidated Financial Statements and the Group Management Report, which at the same time form an integral part of this Corporate Governance Report.
+The precise structure of the active plans, as e.g. waiting periods and exercise hurdles, as well as the options issued to date within the framework of these plans are presented in the notes to the Consolidated Financial Statements in section “Other Disclosures” under “Stock Option Plans”.
+Furthermore, the explanations in the Group Management Report in the section “Remuneration Report – Management Board” contain statements on the value of the options granted to the members of the Management Board.
+Reference is made to the statements in the notes to the Consolidated Financial Statements and the Group Management Report, which at the same time form an integral part of this Declaration on Corporate Governance.